 Enormous size of modern datasets poses scalability challenges for a variety of algorithms and applications.
 One particular area affected by the explosion of big data is graph mining and, more specifically, motif discovery in large networks.
-Motifs are important building blocks of real-life networks in biology, physics, chemistry, sociology, and computer science [14], [16], [26], [27], [39], [42].
-They capture local composition of graphs and allow reasoning about the underlying construction processes that result in the observed phenomena.
-Three-node cycles (i.e., triangles) have received the most attention, attracting research interest for over 35 years [20] and developing many applications in graph theory [4], [28], [40], [41], [43], bioinformatics [21], [27], computer graphics [12], databases [3], and social networks [5], [6], [10], [46].
+Three-node cycles (i.e., triangles) have received the most attention, attracting research interest for over 35 years [17] and developing many applications in graph theory [4], [24], [35], [36], [37], bioinformatics [18], [23], computer graphics [12], databases [3], and social networks [5], [9], [40].

-Until recently [44], little was known about the CPU cost of triangle listing, its behavior under different acyclic orientations, and comparison across the different methods.
-Much of the previous work [1], [17], [24] utilized O(.) bounds that were exactly the same for all involved methods (i.e., vertex/edge iterators).
-As it turns out [44], there are 18 algorithms for traversing the nodes of a triangle and handling the neighbors, which can be reduced to four equivalence classes from the CPU-cost perspective, each with its own optimal orientation.
+Until recently [38], little was known about the CPU cost of triangle listing, its behavior under different acyclic orientations, and comparison across the different methods.
+Much of the previous work [1], [14], [21] utilized O(.) bounds that were exactly the same for all involved methods (i.e., vertex/edge iterators).
+As it turns out [38], there are 18 algorithms for traversing the nodes of a triangle and handling the neighbors, which can be reduced to four equivalence classes from the CPU-cost perspective, each with its own optimal orientation.
 However, external-memory triangle listing remains largely unexplored.
 Given the same 18 options, how many different I/O classes are there, what node permutations do they require, and is it possible for some methods to simultaneously achieve optimal CPU and I/O complexity using the same orientation?

-If m is the number of edges and M is RAM size, previous implementations [2], [13], [17], [22] operate with a simple I/O model that requires reading the graph m/M times, for a total overhead of m^2/M .
-In theoretical development, better bounds can be achieved using random coloring of the graph [18], [30]; however, there are no implementations that use this method and the constants inside its bound $O(m^{1.5}/\sqrt{M})$ are unknown.
+If m is the number of edges and M is RAM size, previous implementations [2], [13], [14], [19] operate with a simple I/O model that requires reading the graph m/M times, for a total overhead of m^2/M .
+In theoretical development, better bounds can be achieved using random coloring of the graph [15], [26]; however, there are no implementations that use this method and the constants inside its bound $O(m^{1.5}/\sqrt{M})$ are unknown.
 What makes these two approaches similar is that their performance does not depend on the traversal order within each triangle or preprocessing manipulations applied to the graph, which leaves little for additional investigation.

 Instead, we show below that there exists a technique for graph partitioning that maps the 18 triangle-listing algorithms into six distinct classes, each of which possesses different I/O performance characteristics that depend on the acyclic orientation of the original graph.
 We call this framework Pruned Companion Files (PCF) and demonstrate how all 18 methods can be combined under an umbrella of a single algorithm.
-Taking into account both I/O and CPU cost [44], we discover 16 unique ways to perform triangle listing in external memory, none of which were known before.
+Taking into account both I/O and CPU cost [38], we discover 16 unique ways to perform triangle listing in external memory, none of which were known before.

 While accurate modeling of I/O complexity is difficult, we are still able to identify the best partitioning scheme, deduce its optimal permutation, and prove that the amount of data read from disk is $\min(m^2/M, O(m))$ in random graphs with Pareto degree sequences, where shape parameter $\alpha > 4/3$.
 Note that this is the first result with linear I/O bounds under constant memory size.
-In contrast, both of the previous techniques [17], [30] require M to scale at least as fast as m to achieve the same performance.
+In contrast, both of the previous techniques [14], [26] require M to scale at least as fast as m to achieve the same performance.
 We also demonstrate that our partitioning scheme keeps the number of list intersections and table lookups unchanged compared to RAM-only methods, which means that its runtime remains constant for all M as long as I/O is not the bottleneck.